samjonester/samjonester.github.io/_posts/2018-02-07-questioning-responsibility.md

 end
 ```
 <br/>
-The first time I a question like, I was blown away by how it affected my thought process, and I was blown away by the fact that *all I needed to do was ask*.
+The first time I asked a question like this, I was blown away by how it affected my thought process, and I was blown away by the fact that *all I needed to do was ask*.

 ## Understanding change

 As our code evolves, so do the responsibilities of the classes that we originally wrote.
 Even the cleanest methods with perfect names eventually change.
 Unfortunately, change usually means that the purpose of a unit has strayed from its original definition.
-I see this happen when code is added to a class simply because it already exists, because it's a convenient place to put another conditional.
+I see this happen when code is added to a class because it already exists &emdash;  because it's a convenient place to put another conditional.

-All it takes is a reflective question and we can begin to understand, though.
+When we start with a reflective question, we can begin to understand, though.
 A gut check about responsibility often grows into a more thoughtful exercise where we can define the responsibility a class should have.

 > Each class and each method should have a single purpose, and a name that focuses its responsibilities.